bcgsc/ntEdit/README.md

 </pre>

-## ntEdit -l input VCF file with annotated variants. <a name=clinvarvcf></a>
+## ntEdit -l input VCF file with annotated variants <a name=clinvarvcf></a>

 <pre>
 This handy option is used to supply a VCF input file to ntEdit, for cross-referencing base variants.
 For instance, users may wish to identify annotated clinical variants in their genomics datasets.
 For this, users would build Bloom filters with their read datasets using ntHits and run ntEdit in -s 1 mode, with the reference human genome as (-f) input.
-Note: it will also work in polishing (-s 0) mode on single nucleotide variants, but is of limited value since only divergent sites are reported in polishing mode.
+Note: it will also work in polishing (-s 0) mode on single nucleotide variants, but is of limited value since only homozygously divergent sites (i.e., with completely absent k-mers and k*k-mer) are reported in polishing mode.

 We recommend the use of clinvar resources: https://www.ncbi.nlm.nih.gov/clinvar/ https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/ https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/clinvar_XXDATEXX.vcf.gz

-Note: If you use clinvar, you MUST ensure the use of GRCh38 and the chromosome IDs in the headers of your supplied (-f) GRCH38 FASTA file must match clinvar's (#CHROM).
+Note: If you use clinvar, you MUST ensure you use GRCh38 AND that the chromosome IDs in the headers of your supplied (-f) GRCH38 FASTA file matches that of clinvar's (#CHROM).
+If you use any other VCF files as (-l) input, ensure consistency with FASTA headers.
 Make sure you decompress vcf.gz before use (unpigz/gunzip clinvar_20230813.vcf.gz)

 example command:
 /usr/bin/time -v -o HGrefHG004nteditSNV140-s1-l.time ./ntedit -f GRCh38.fa -b nteditSNV140-s1-l -s 1 -r solid_k50.bf -t 48 -l clinvar_20230813.vcf